This was presented at LeadersConnect at Faulkner University in Montgomery, Alabama, on June 18, 2024, by Shawn D. Mathis, PhD.

 Conclusion

-The Greek text of the Great Commission makes clear that the mission of the Church is directed toward all nations, all creation, and the farthest reaches of the earth.
-It requires movement, proclamation, discipleship, teaching, and preservation.
-It continues until the end of the age.
+The Greek text of the Great Commission presents a mission directed toward all nations, extending to the ends of the earth and encompassing all creation.
+It is characterized by movement, proclamation, discipleship, instruction, and preservation, and it continues until the completion of the age.